Longitudinal Self-Supervised Learning: Introduction

-Inspired by these notions, we propose a representation learning strategy, named Longitudinal Self-Supervised Learning (LSSL), to investigate the impact of aging and age-sensitive neuropsychological disorders on the brain in longitudinal neuroimaging studies.
-Thanks to the repeated measure design in longitudinal studies, we formulate disentanglement as a deterministic multivariate mapping from a `factor space' to a representation space to explicitly model the impact of brain age on the representations.
-In practice, the only self-supervision of our model is to group images by subjects.
-Then, the training encourages the progression of subject-specific representations to follow a common developmental direction.
-This objective is condensed to optimizing a combination of image reconstruction loss and a simple cosine loss in the representation space.
-We test our model on two longitudinal MR data sets to investigate the impact of Alzheimer's Disease (AD) and Alcohol Use Dependence (AUD) on the brain.
-While the training does not rely on the ground-truth age nor diagnosis labels, LSSL successfully disentangles the factor linked to brain age in the representation space and reveals accelerated aging effects of AD and AUD compared to the control cohort.
-When performing a downstream task of predicting diagnosis labels of subjects, the representations and pre-trained encoder learned by our model enable faster convergence and more accurate (or match up to) classification accuracy in a variety of settings compared to several commonly used state-of-the-art unsupervised or self-supervised representation learning strategies.
+Inspired by these affinities, we propose a representation learning strategy, named Longitudinal Self-Supervised Learning (LSSL), to investigate the impact of aging and neuropsychological disorders on the brain within the context of longitudinal MRIs.
+Thanks to the repeated measure design in longitudinal studies, we separately define the space of factors and the representation space of MRIs and formulate disentanglement in the context of multivariate mapping between the two spaces.
+The factor of brain age is then disentangled by self-supervision on the temporal order between the multiple MRIs for each subject.
+The training uses this ordinal information to encourage the change of subject-specific representations to follow a common developmental direction.
+This objective is condensed to optimizing a combination of image reconstruction loss of a standard autoencoder \citep{Chen2017ae} and a simple cosine loss in the representation space.

+We test our model on a synthetic dataset and two longitudinal MR data sets: one investigates the impact of Alzheimer's Disease (AD) on the brain and the other one of alcohol dependence.
+While the training does not rely on any ground-truth age nor diagnostic labels, LSSL successfully disentangles a factor in the representation space linked to brain age, which is superior than the chronological age in characterizing the health condition of the brain.
+In addition, LSSL successfully reveals accelerated aging effects of AD and alcohol dependence compared to the control cohort.
+When performing a downstream task of predicting diagnosis labels of subjects, the representations and pre-trained encoder learned by our model result in faster convergence and more (or equivalently) accurate classification accuracy compared to several commonly used state-of-the-art unsupervised or self-supervised representation learning strategies.